yuenherny/kl-house-price-forecasting/adr/0005-MODELLING.md

 Each transaction is a cross-sectional data containing other external features which could impact price per square feet.
 Moreover, the data is collected at different points in time.
 Thus, it is a panel / pooled data.

+However, due to the complexity of panel / pooled data, the data will be simplified to a time series data.
+The data will be aggregated by month, and the price per square feet will be averaged.
+The external features will be ignored for for time series modelling but will be used for machine learning modelling.

+## Time Series Modelling

+### Data Splitting

+### Data Transformation
+Aggregate data by year and month

+### Grid Search with Blocked Cross Validation

+### Model Evaluation on Test Set
+Evaluation metrics: MAE, MAPE, RMSE, MSE, R2, RMSLE, MPD, MGD, ME

+### Statistical Evaluation of Model Performance
+Friedman test, Iman-Davenport test, and Nemenyi post-hoc test

+## Machine Learning Modelling

+### Data Splitting

+### Data Transformation
+Encoding

+### Grid Search with K-Fold Cross Validation

+### Model Evaluation on Test Set

+### Statistical Evaluation of Model Performance

 # References
 1. Dielman, 1983: https://www.jstor.org/stable/2685870